How to Get Started with Travel Requests (For the Traveler)

 Navigation: Main Menu > Employee Self-Service > Travel & Expenses > Review/Edit Profile

-Your Traveler Profile in the Travel & Expense system helps speed up the travel request process by storing default settings and personal info.
+Your Traveler Profile in the Travel & Expense system helps speed up the travel request process by storing default settings and personal information.

 - The system automatically updates basic employee data from HR, but your Travel Coordinator may need to manually add extra details—especially for expense reimbursements.